Jbachtiger/ci-pp2-quizanaughts/README.md

  - Mobile
 ![Mobile Report](docs/testing-and-validation/lighthouse-audit-contact-page-mobile.png)

-All pages have recieved a score no lower than 99 on all 4 categories of performance, accessibility, best practice and SEO showing it is well optimised.
+All pages have received a score no lower than 99 on all 4 categories of performance, accessibility, best practice and SEO showing it is well optimised.

 ### Solved Bugs
 1. The countdown timer text had a load delay when the begin quiz button was clicked.
 This offered poor user experience and as such needed to be fixed.
 This was achieved by adding the template literals code that was calling the timer text and countdown before the quizTimerRef set interval was called.
    - [Link to commit](https://github.com/Jbachtiger/ci-pp2-quizanaughts/commit/b56ce0e29d63bb2d16c5f7495e3a35269ea63a23)

-2. The main quiz scoring component was out of sync with the end screen congratulations score that is dynamically pulled usign a template literal.
+2. The main quiz scoring component was out of sync with the end screen congratulations score that is dynamically pulled using a template literal.
 This only occurs when the player gets the last question right, meaning the template literal text is one point behind the main score text on the right of the quiz.
 To fix this the totalCorrectAnswersText variable that pulls the score was added to the endQuiz function to ensure the scores are pulled at the same time and match up.
    - [Link to commit](https://github.com/Jbachtiger/ci-pp2-quizanaughts/commit/aac8ceed44e34645f950a9d09d2599f769105e48)

-3. An error occured with the home button on the contact us page.
+3. An error occurred with the home button on the contact us page.
 After further investigation, it turns out the form element was used instead of a input element with a type attribute of button.
 The form tags were replaced with a single input tag with a button type.
 This fixed the error.
    - [Link to commit](https://github.com/Jbachtiger/ci-pp2-quizanaughts/commit/43ed238871add9f4e55f3c8fa385bfed7c4e78be)